StarRocks/starrocks/docs/assets/commonMarkdown/sharedDataUse.md

 >
 > The default storage volume is used when you create a database or a cloud-native table in a shared-data StarRocks cluster if no storage volume is specified.

-In addition to the regular table PROPERTIES, you need to specify the following PROPERTIES when creating a table for shared-data StarRocks cluster:
+In addition to the regular table `PROPERTIES`, you need to specify the following `PROPERTIES` when creating a table for shared-data StarRocks cluster:

 #### datacache.enable